Oregon Crimes | Measure 11 Offenses | Sex Crimes | Assault Crimes | Theft Crimes | Reckless Driving | Prostitution | DUII | DWS / DWR

 • Five grams or more or 25 or more pills, tablets or capsules of a mixture or substance containing a detectable amount of: 3,4-methylenedioxyamphetamine (MDMA / Ecstasy).

-What is meant by a "commercial drug offense" (CDO)?
+What is meant by a "commercial drug offense" (CDO) with regard to an Oregon drug charge?

 A commercial drug offense (CDO) is defined by statute.
-If the state can prove three or more of the following CDO factors, increased penalties will result:
+If the state can prove three or more of the following CDO factors, increased penalties usually result:

-• The delivery was of heroin, cocaine, hashish, marijuana, methamphetamine, LSD, psilocybin or psilocin and was for consideration;
+• The delivery was of heroin, cocaine, hashish, marijuana, methamphetamine, LSD, psilocybin or psilocin and was for consideration (meaning sold rather than shared / given away);

 • The offender was in possession of $300 or more in cash;